 Responsible Investment Approach

 Our mission is to champion Asia investment solutions designed to build wealth for our global clients over the long term.
 As an engaged shareholder in our portfolio companies, we seek to foster their sustainability—and profitability.
 We also strive to be good global neighbors and citizens.
 We believe Asia's growing inclusion in global financial markets can help drive the growth of Asia's regional economies, laying the groundwork for continued progress and development in countries where we invest.
 This progress requires a healthy environment where people can live and work.
 Progress also requires a broad middle class supporting economic growth and social inclusion.
-And finally, economic progress is supported by transparent corporate governance structures that can help attract domestic and international capital.
+Finally, economic progress is supported by transparent corporate governance structures that can help attract domestic and international capital.
 Working diligently to help our clients reach their financial goals, we are mindful of the role of capital in shaping the world we want to live in.

 A Client-Centric Culture

 Our clients' assets are tied to their goals and aspirations.
 As a fiduciary, we have a legal and ethical obligation to act in our clients' best interest.
 Fostering a client-centric culture begins with understanding clients' goals and creating investment solutions designed to support those goals over the long term.
 It continues with maintaining and enforcing a strict Conflicts Policy and Code of Ethics for all employees.
 In addition, we strive to align employee incentives with clients' interests over the long term.
 Accordingly, our portfolio managers are: